 C103.1 General.
 Construction documents and other supporting data shall be submitted in one or more sets with each application for a permit.
 The construction documents shall be prepared by a registered design professional where required by the statutes of the jurisdiction in which the project is to be constructed.
-Where special conditions exist, the code official is authorized to require necessary construction documents to be prepared by a registered design professional.
+Where special conditions exist, the code official is authorized to require necessary construction documents to be prepared by a registered by a registered by a registered by a registered by a method.